LouisManchon/gig-benchmark/docs/stage2.md

 ## Project purpose

 The purpose of this project is to develop a web application with an intuitive interface that aggregates betting odds from different bookmakers.
+To achieve this goal, we have defined several SMART objectives that will guide the development process step by step.

 ## SMART Objectives

+The objectives are detailed using the SMART methodology (Specific, Measurable, Achievable, Relevant, Time-bound) to ensure clarity and feasibility.
+These objectives represent the concrete features and functionalities that will progressively shape the application.

 | Objectives | Specific | Measurable | Achievable | Relevant | Time-bound |
 |------------|----------|------------|------------|----------|------------|